 When making in-state sales, it is important to determine if you are located in an origin-based state or destination-based state to figure out what rate to charge for sales tax.

-Arkansas is a destination-based state, meaning sales tax is determined based on the buyer’s location.
-That means for an Arkansas-based seller, sales tax is generally based on the location of the buyer when selling within the state.
+West Virginia is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for a West Virginia-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from Mississippi to a customer in Aberdeen, Arkansas, where you have nexus, you’d apply Aberdeen’s sales tax rate to that sale.
+For instance, if you’re selling a product from Pennsylvania to a customer in Morgantown, West Virginia, where you have a nexus, you’d apply Morgantown’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Arkansas sales tax returns.
-Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.
+The next step after collection is filing and remitting your West Virginia sales tax returns.
+Filing and remittance can vary in frequency, typically quarterly or annually.

-It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Arkansas’s sales tax regulations.
+It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with West Virginia’s sales tax regulations.

-In Arkansas, the due date falls on the 20th day of the following month.
+In West Virginia, the due date falls on the 20th day of the following month.
 For instance, sales tax collected in January is due by February 20th for monthly filers.

 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 20th deadline falls on a holiday or weekend, you’ll have until May 21st, the following business day, to submit.

-To file your sales tax return for Arkansas, a few options are available:
+When filing your sales tax return for West Virginia, a few options are available:

 |